 Big tick downward in perception of the economy

-While the report is on balance negative (not surprising, given that the index itself is negative), perceptions of the economy are highly negative (17% positive versus 83% negative—a huge drop), as well as the perception of whether it’s a good time to buy (32% positive versus 68% negative).
-As to personal finances, the index stayed the same: 50% positive versus 50% negative.
+While the report is on balance negative (not surprising, given that the index itself is negative), perceptions of the economy are highly negative (16% positive versus 84% negative), as well as the perception of whether it’s a good time to buy (30% positive versus 70% negative).
+As to personal finances, the index stayed the same: 48% positive versus 52% negative.
 So when you ask consumers about the world around them, they tend to be more negative, whereas when you ask about their own personal situation, they’re more neutral.
 All three sub-indices have been falling, and it appears that higher interest rates are beginning to flow through to the real economy.
-The government shutdown seems to have been weighing on consumers as well.
-It will be interesting to see if this dip was temporary, or a sea change.
+In spite of a resolution to the government shutdown, conditions are still dropping.

 Implications for homebuilders

 Consumer sentiment is a critical factor in risk-taking.
 In fact, KB Home (KBH) in its recent earnings conference call cited consumer confidence as a more important variable than interest rates.
-Rising real estate prices seem to be driving increases in orders.
-As sentiment improves, renters will begin to become more comfortable with the idea of homeownership.
+Rising real estate prices had been driving increases in orders.
+However, order growth has been slipping for the builders.
 Student loan debt remains a problem for the first-time homebuyer, but even the first-time homebuyer seems to be reappearing.
 Given that the cost of renting is way higher than the cost of owning, a change in sentiment should cause a big spike in new orders.
 Housing starts have been highly depressed since the real estate collapse.
 Even a marginal increase in demand should drive homebuilders forward.
 Specific homebuilder stocks that will be positively affected by changes in consumer sentiment include KB Home (KBH), Lennar (LEN), NVR Homes (NVR), Standard Pacific (SPF), and Toll Brothers (TOL).